Updated: Summer 2020

 As others have commented, they appear to be taking on IKs from Advanced Elements and even the bird’s-eye view is similar.
 From the profiles it appears they’re more ellipsoid or ‘lemon-shaped’ than other models, or maybe it’s just that they’re substantially wider which exaggerates this impression.

 The Swings use 2 or 3 curved alloy crossbars to keep the deck taught (similar system on my Incept and Seawave) and make room for the legs, as well as spread and form the width of the boat.
 Some blurb states these crossbars make the boat more rigid which may well be true.
-Pushing the hull sides apart to make width and form and avoid a slack deck won’t make an IK more longitudinally rigid, but I suspect that constraining the sides (stopping them from flexing out as the boat bends longitudinally) will have some effect, and it seems that the T-bar ends of the Swing’s crossbeams could do this.
-If you think about it, when an ‘open peapod’ vessel like an IK flexes longitudinally in the swell / under the paddler’s weight, the hull sides will tend to fold and bow out in the middle.
-So if the T-bar ends of the crossbars do indeed slot in and constrain the sides, that may well restrict out-bowage and so sag on longways flex – probably no worse than any tentpole on an Advanced Elements or a broom handle as I tried myself on my old Sunny.
+Constraining the sides (stopping them from flexing out as the boat bends longitudinally) will have some effect in overall stiffness.

 And many users complain that the zips are far from watertight.
-And so I conclude that the Swings may well be popular (I don’t think they were) but fall into the less desirable ‘bloat’ category: much wider than they need to be which is great for nervous day/rec users who are attracted to the perceived safety as well as genuine storage advantages of IKs.
+And so I conclude that the Swings may well be popular (actually I don’t think they were) but fall into the less desirable ‘bloat’ category: much wider than they need to be which is great for nervous day/rec users.
 But for the smaller niche of multi-day touring and sea use (space, speed, convenience), they’re not so ideal.